 Supervision of the residence halls at Emory & Henry is the responsibility of the Office of Housing & Residence Life.
 This office is located in the McPherson Center.
-Staff members include Director of Housing & Residence Life, three Area Coordinators, and the Housing Operations Coordinator.
-These full-time staff members are supported by student members of the housing staff.
-A Resident Advisor is located on each floor or every wing of large residence halls.
-Resident Advisors (RAs) are student staff members who are available to answer questions or help students with problems, or refer them to others at the College who might be of assistance.
+Staff members include the Director of Housing & Residence Life, the Assistant Director of Housing Operations, and three Area Coordinators.
+These full-time staff members are supported by Resident Advisors located on each floor or every wing of large residence halls.
+Resident Advisors (RAs) are student staff members who are available to answer questions, help students with problems, or refer students to appropriate university offices.
 Head Resident Advisors (HRAs) assist with the supervision of RAs.